KewneWhimsy/eco_portfolio/README.md

 ---

 Ce projet s'engage à suivre des pratiques de développement web durables et vise à démontrer comment nous pouvons créer des sites web beaux et fonctionnels tout en minimisant l'impact environnemental.

+## License
+This project is licensed under the Hippocratic License 3.0.
+You are free to use, modify, and share this work — as long as you’re not using it to build surveillance tools, spread misinformation, or generally ruin the world.

+Let’s keep the web fast, accessible, and a little bit more friendly for Gaïa and beyond.